Rondale Moore: Arizona Cardinals

 Moore was selected by the Arizona Cardinals in the second round with the 49th overall pick in the 2021 NFL draft.
 He signed his four-year rookie contract with Arizona on June 9, 2021.
 He entered the 2021 season fourth on the Cardinals' wide receiver depth chart.
 In his second career game, Moore scored his first NFL touchdown on a 77-yard pass from Kyler Murray in the second quarter against the Minnesota Vikings.
 He finished the season with 54 catches for 435 yards and one touchdown.

 After missing the first three games due to a hamstring injury, Moore made his 2022 debut in Week 4.
 He started the next eight games before being placed on injured reserve on December 14, 2022.
 Moore finished the 2022 season with 41 receptions for 414 receiving yards and one receiving touchdown.

+Moore appeared in all 17 games during the 2023 season, recording 40 receptions for 352 yards and a touchdown.
+He also set a career-high in rushing with 178 yards and a touchdown on 28 carries.

 Atlanta Falcons

 On March 14, 2024, Moore was traded to the Atlanta Falcons in exchange for quarterback Desmond Ridder.
 On August 8, Moore was placed on season-ending injured reserve following a knee injury in training camp.